Splice site mutation: Technology

 Today, many different types of technologies exist in which splice sites can be located and analyzed for more information.
 The Human Splicing Finder is an online database stemming from the Human Genome Project data.
 The genome database identifies thousands of mutations related to medical and health fields, as well as providing critical research information regarding splice site mutations.
 The tool specifically searches for pre-mRNA splicing errors, the calculation of potential splice sites using complex algorithms, and correlation with several other online genomic databases, such as the Ensembl genome browser.

 Role in Disease

 Due to the sensitive location of splice sites, mutations in the acceptor or donor areas of splice sites can become detrimental to a human individual.
 In fact, many different types of diseases stem from anomalies within the splice sites.

 Cancer

 A study researching the role of splice site mutations in cancer supported that a splice site mutation was common in a set of women who were positive for breast and ovarian cancer.
 These women had the same mutation, according to the findings.
 An intronic single base-pair substitution destroys an acceptor site, thus activating a cryptic splice site, leading to a 59 base-pair insertion and chain termination.
 The four families with both breast and ovarian cancer had chain termination mutations in the N-terminal half of the protein.
 The mutation in this research example was located within the splice-site.

+Splice-site mutations are recurrently found in key lymphoma genes like BCL7A or CD79B due to aberrant somatic hypermutation as the sequence targeted by AID overlaps with the sequences of the splice-sites.